msilcs/msilcs.github.io/index.md

 ### - Morse code application in Swift
   <img src="images/IMG_8566.PNG" alt="Morse UI" width="200"/>

   In my spare time, I have been learning the Swift programming language to test my ability to adapt and to apply my skills in new ways.
 The above image is the user interface of a mobile app I developed in order to translate user text input into Morse code, and to transmit this encoded message using the device's camera flash.
+The encoded text is displayed in the lower white text field.

 ### - 2D game programming using Spritekit in Swift